 Palestrina stitch and its members draw their origin from Italy.
-This stitch forms an essential part of many of italy’s ancient embroderies.
+This stitch forms an essential part of many of Italy’s ancient embroideries.

-Palestrina stitches can be used on any fabric with almot any kind of thread.
-The bolder the the thread, the bolder the knots will be.
+Palestrina stitches can be used on any fabric with almost any kind of thread.
+The bolder the thread, the bolder the knots will be.
 The Perle cotton thread is often suggested as the knots show up better.

 This stitch can be used to outline designs, do border work or even attaching appliques.

-Each of them differ much from each other in some ways, but the basic technique of making the knots remains the same.
-So, when going through the lessons, just gather in the logic of making the knots, and then, palestrina family of stitches will be one of the most interesting stitches to experiment with!
+Each of them differs much from each other in some ways, but the basic technique of making the knots remains the same.
+So, when going through the lessons, just gather in the logic of making the knots, and then, Palestrina family of stitches will be one of the most interesting stitches to experiment with!